LitusProject/MediaWikiFileList/README.md

-This MediaWiki extension implements a new tag, <filelist>, which generates a list of all images or other media uploaded to the page.
+This MediaWiki extension implements a new tag, &lt;filelist&gt;, which generates a list of all images or other media uploaded to the page.
 An inputbox is also added which allows easy uploading of new files.

 ## Installation
 In your terminal: